 In 1912, three Gillinder brothers, grandsons of William T., purchased a glass plant in Port Jervis, formerly known as the Orange County Flint Glass Works.
-The plant opened as Gillinder Brothers in January 1913 and continues (now with its gift store-The Gillinder Glass Store) on this same site 100 years later.
+The plant opened as Gillinder Brothers in January 1913 and continues (now with its gift store-The Gillinder Glass Store) on this same site today.

-Today, Gillinder Glass is owned and operated by sixth generation Charlie Gillinder.
-Using the knowledge and “secrets” passed down through the generations, plus state of the art equipment and robotics, the company specializes in products produced to technically enhance illumination and color.
-In fact, approximately 50% of all airport runway lights in the US, a substantial portion of aircraft lights (including the Black Hawk Helicopters and the mammoth C-5A Galaxy Transports), plus commercial and industrial lighting fixtures feature Gillinder Glass products manufactured in the plant in Port Jervis.
+Today, Gillinder Glass is operated by sixth generation Charlie Gillinder.
+Using the knowledge and “secrets” passed down through the generations, plus state of the art equipment; the company specializes in products produced to technically enhance illumination and color.
+In fact, approximately 50% of all airport runway lights in the US, a substantial portion of aircraft lights (including the Black Hawk Helicopters and the mammoth C-17 Galaxy Transports), plus commercial and industrial lighting fixtures feature Gillinder Glass products manufactured in the plant in Port Jervis.

 Read more about us on pages 31-35 in Orange Magazine: http://www.orangemagazineny.com/archive/022012/.

 We no longer offer factory tours.